enabledhq/enabledhq.github.io/_posts/2017-04-26-digital-disruption-education.md

   this
 short-link: 'https://goo.gl/0XK2Ps'
 ---
 The buzzword “disruption” in the business world is as ubiquitous as emojis are in messages these days.
-It even feels clichéd to mention how Netflix disrupted DVD rentals, Airbnb disrupted hotels, and Uber disrupted taxis.
+It even feels clichéd to mention how **Netflix** disrupted DVD rentals, **Airbnb** disrupted hotels, and **Uber** disrupted taxis.
 But what about education, in particular higher education?
 As some of the most regimented institutions in society, can Universities be disrupted?

 # Education disrupted

 Armed with platform technology, some potential disruptors have emerged over the last two decades - from series of YouTube videos (which is how [Khan Academy](https://www.khanacademy.org/) started), to more serious platforms such as [Lynda.com](https://www.lynda.com/), [Coursera](https://www.coursera.org/) and [edX](https://www.edx.org/).
 Together they have given rise to the Massive Open Online Courses (MOOCs) movement.

 Clayton Christensen - who coined the term “[Disruptive Innovation](http://blog.enabled.com.au/mass-disruption/)” - considers MOOCs a potentially [disruptive technology](http://www.economist.com/news/briefing/21605899-staid-higher-education-business-about-experience-welcome-earthquake-digital) that can replace weak universities.
-Moreover, “fifteen years from now more than half of the universities [in America] will be in bankruptcy.”
+Moreover, “**fifteen years from now more than half of the universities [in America] will be in bankruptcy.**”

 [MOOCs](https://www.technologyreview.com/s/533406/what-are-moocs-good-for/) are “making everybody sit up and answer the following question: ‘How can I justify charging students $45,000 a year to attend large lectures when they can find better exemplars on the Internet?’”